Ruperra Castle: Morgan ownership

-After the death of army officer turned politician Colonel Frederick Courtenay Morgan in 1909, his son Courtenay Morgan, 1st Viscount Tredegar, embarked on a programme of refurbishment.
+After the death of army officer turned politician Colonel Frederic Morgan in 1909, his eldest son Courtenay Morgan, 1st Viscount Tredegar, embarked on a programme of refurbishment.
 Minor adjustments were made to the main house, but his major improvement was the building of a new stable block to replace the one destroyed by fire in 1895, a new reservoir and pump house in the deer park, and a new power house fitted with duplicate steam-driven generators, dynamos and boilers.
-The 1840s brew house, laundry and dairy range were converted to accommodate the estates staff.
+The 1840s brewhouse, laundry and dairy range were converted to accommodate the estate's staff.

-Courtenay's son, Evan Morgan, 4th Baron, 2nd Viscount Tredegar, poet and noted eccentric with links to Aldous Huxley, Lord Alfred Douglas, Augustus John, Nancy Cunard and H. G. Wells, then owned Ruperra.
-He grew up there and, apparently, refused to sell it to William Randolph Hearst, whose lover, the actress Marion Davies, wanted a home in South Wales.
-Later, after Davis saw photographs of St Donat's Castle, Vale of Glamorgan in Country Life magazine, that property was bought and revitalised by Hearst in 1925 as a gift to Davis.
+As Courtenay also succeeded to his uncle's estates in 1913, taking up residence at Tredegar House, his son, Evan Morgan (later the second Viscount Tredegar), became a potential occupier of the property.
+A poet and noted eccentric with links to Aldous Huxley, Lord Alfred Douglas, Augustus John, Nancy Cunard and H. G. Wells, Evan preferred his London home, leaving Ruperra to deteriorate.
+Having grown up at Ruperra, Evan Morgan allegedly refused to sell it to William Randolph Hearst, whose lover, the actress Marion Davies, wanted a home in South Wales.

-But by 1935, the Morgan fortune was in decline.
+By 1935, the Morgan fortune was in decline.
 Despite having invested heavily in the property, the Morgan seat and main home remained Tredegar House, with Ruperra used as a weekend hunting lodge.
-The entire 3000 acre estate was put up for sale, with the contents either moved to Tredegar House or sold in three-day auction.
-Un-staffed and effectively abandoned, at the start of World War II, like many other large estate houses, it was taken over by the British Army, under whose control in 1941 it was destroyed by another fire.
-Post-war, the entire estate was sold onwards as farm land, with the castle left as a decaying ruin, the status in which it remains today.
+The entire 3000 acre estate was put up for sale, with the contents either moved to Tredegar House or sold in a three-day auction.
+Unstaffed and effectively abandoned, at the start of World War II, like many other large estate houses, it was taken over by the British Army, under whose control in 1941 it was destroyed by another fire.
+Post-war, it was left to deteriorate.
+In 1956, John Morgan, 6th Baron Tredegar, sold the Castle along with its surrounding agricultural land to Eagle Star Insurance Company for around £800,000 (accounting for inflation) during his liquidation of the Morgan estates.

+Later ownership

-Ashraf Barakat bought the castle in 1998, and tried to revive the sport of polo in Wales.
+Ashraf Barakat bought the castle in 1998 and tried to revive the sport of polo in Wales.
 After failing in a planning permission application to construct nine residential flats within the building, following the discovery of roosting Greater and Lesser horseshoe bats on the premises, he applied to demolish it to build housing; planning permission was refused.
-In September 2010, Barakat put the castle up for sale, at a price of £1.5M for 14 acres (with an optional further 16 acres), which was sold in about July 2014.
+In September 2010, Barakat put the castle up for sale, at a price of £1.5m for 14 acres (with an optional further 16 acres), and it was sold in about July 2014.

 It remains privately owned and its condition continues to deteriorate.
-A pressure group, Ruperra Castle Preservation Trust, has been established which is working for the building's restoration.
+A charity, the Ruperra Castle Preservation Trust, has been established which is working towards the building's restoration.
 In 2022 Cadw designated the castle gardens and park Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
+In November 2023, inspectors found the building was structurally unsound and in imminent danger of collapse.